In case you missed Part 1 of creative real estate investing, here is the link.

 - Lease the property from the owner.
 Once you have the option agreement in place, you have control over the property.
 Someone else cannot come and try to purchase the property while the option is in place because it clouds the title of the property.
 The owner may have a mortgage that needs to be paid so you’ll agree to pay him a certain amount of money per month because you are leasing the property from him.

 To sum up the lease option, you can make money on the fee that you charge the new buyer of the property, and you can make money on the monthly spread that the tenant pays above what you are paying the owner.
 And the most important thing is that it is passive income.
+Also for a much higher rate you can use the possibility of having a pet friendly space as its the most common properties people are looking for, there are also the townhomes that allow aggressive dog breeds which are so popular in the real estate deals, so it is a smart choice to have this available.

 In the Part 3 of Creative Real Estate Investing, look for more traditional ways to invest in property that will provide you with more ways to create both capital gains and passive income.